Akhilkarana/Clinical-Trail-Patient-Recruitment/README.md

-💊 **Clinical Trial Performance & Adherence Monitoring System** **Actionable Insights for Trial Managers to Boost Enrollment and Retention** A comprehensive project utilizing **data analysis, machine learning, and a modern web dashboard** to optimize the management of multi-site clinical trials.
-This system provides trial managers with real-time visibility into recruitment funnels, site performance, and a predictive model to flag patients at high risk of dropping out.
+💊 **Clinical Trial Performance & Adherence Monitoring System** **Actionable Insights for Trial Managers to Boost Enrollment and Retention**

 ✨ **Key Features**
 This project delivers a full-stack solution to address critical pain points in clinical trial management: